hashicorp/envconsul/README.md

   }
 }

-# This block defines the configuration the the child process to execute and
+# This block defines the configuration of the child process to execute and
 # manage.
 exec {
   # This is the command to execute as a child process.
 There can be only one